 Our premier funding initiative, this $1.5 million annual program supports seed grants in the $50,000-$150,000 range that are multidisciplinary and have the potential to propel a good idea forward so that it can make a measurable impact.
 Projects often include engagement with external partners from industry, government, nongovernmental organizations, and foundations.

 The RRF facilitates urgent or time-sensitive sustainability research, workshops, and other activities.
-With unusually flexible guidelines, the RRF is a source of funding for smaller--typically less than $20,000--projects that cover a broad range of sustainability initiatives.
+The RRF is a source of funding for smaller projects that cover a broad range of sustainability initiatives.
 RRF proposals are evaluated by the Atkinson Center’s leadership team on a rolling basis.

 This program links Cornell researchers to leading external organizations working on policy and programs around the world.
 The IIF builds capacity and shortens response time to emerging and critical challenges.
 IIF awards finance joint projects with The Nature Conservancy, CARE, and Environmental Defense Fund to foster sustainable solutions for food security, energy transitions, one health, and economic development.

 This unique postdoctoral program seeks creative and highly motivated early-career researchers to work in tandem with Cornell faculty and external partners to address pressing world needs through research and implementation of sustainable solutions.
 Up to four postdocs are chosen each year for two-year appointments.

 Cornell graduate students and postdoctoral research associates from all disciplines are encouraged to apply to pursue innovative, interdisciplinary research outside the purview of their current dissertation or postdoctoral research plan.
 SBF research proposals typically span disciplines, building new collaborations across campus between the award recipient and two faculty advisers.

 Each summer, we send undergraduate and graduate students to work side by side with leadership at the Environmental Defense Fund and other organizations.
 The internships expose students to the inner workings of leading environmental policy groups, where they tackle urgent sustainability issues in a vibrant workplace.